// Power & Thermals

 Deployment Type Recommended Mode Key Trade-off

-Battery/wearable edge device (1 model, low-latency tolerance) 5W Fanless, longest runtime; 30–50% lower throughput
+Battery/wearable edge device (1 model, low-latency tolerance) 7W Lowest available mode; fanless viable for light workloads; 30–50% lower throughput vs 15W

-Stationary retail/building automation (2–3 models, moderate latency) 7W Small fan or passive heatsink; balanced performance
+Stationary retail/building automation (2–3 models, moderate latency) 7W or 15W 7W with passive or small fan; 15W for more concurrent models

-Real-time video analytics (4+ streams, concurrent inference) 15W Active cooling typically required; best throughput with adequate thermal margin
+Real-time video analytics (4+ streams, concurrent inference) 15W (or 25W Super on Nano Super) Active cooling typically required; best throughput with adequate thermal margin

-Intermittent/duty-cycled workload (periodic snapshot inference) 5W or 7W Fanless viable; reduce average thermal load via duty cycling
+Intermittent/duty-cycled workload (periodic snapshot inference) 7W Fanless viable; reduce average thermal load via duty cycling

-Warm ambient or sealed enclosure (>30°C, restricted airflow) 5W or 7W + forced airflow Passive insufficient; add small fan or improve ventilation
+Warm ambient or sealed enclosure (>30°C, restricted airflow) 7W + forced airflow Passive insufficient at elevated ambient; add small fan or improve ventilation

 Frequently Asked Questions